NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ```

-The above allows us to pass arbitrary bytes and call out to another smart contract.
-We'll use this `Caller` contract to send encoded bytes from our nodejs console and have them received as a `User struct` in the ABIExample set method.
+The `Caller` contract allows us to pass arbitrary bytes and call out to another smart contract.
+We'll use this approach to send encoded bytes from our `nodejs` console and have them received as a `User struct` in the ABIExample `set(User newUser)` function.

 ```
 let userType = ["tuple(uint256,uint8)"];